J0v1-b/Flaskapp_eks_pipeline/README.md

 # Flask Application CI/CD pipeline
 This repository contains all the necessary code to set up a complete CI/CD pipeline for a Flask application.
+You can choose jenkins or gitlab to build your CI/CD pipeline.

 ## The pipeline includes the following stages: